Have you felt the benefits of Acupuncture before?

 Most new patients believe that Acupuncture is painful and at times, unsafe.
 When practiced by a skilled and experienced licensed practitioner, the treatment is not only very safe but painless.*

-At most, during the insertion of the pins the patient may experience a mild pinch sensation – similar to a mosquito bite.
+At most, during the insertion of the pins, the patient may experience a mild pinch sensation – similar to a mosquito bite.
 After a few seconds, the sensation goes away.
-Besides that, the treatments are very relaxing and enjoyable by the patient.
+Besides that, the treatments are very relaxing and enjoyable for the patient.*